-The term essential safety measures has been defined in the Regulations as including:
+The term essential safety measure has been defined in the Regulations as including:

-- 1. Safety measures as listed in table I1.1 to I1.11, excluding artificial lighting contained in Table I1.4, of the BCA; - 2.
-Mechanical ventilation system, hot water or cooling system; - 3.
-Any other item listed as an essential safety measure (e.g. result of alternative solution); - 4.
-Essential service as defined under the Building Regulations 1994 (Previous Regulations).
+- 1. Safety measures as listed in Schedule 9 of the Regulations - 2.
+Any other item listed as an essential safety measure (e.g. result of alternative solution); - 3.
+Essential service as defined under the Building Regulations 2005 (Previous Regulations).

 This definition of essential safety measure is self explanatory and encompasses the industry practice of referring to all safety measures, essential services, safety fittings, and equipment under the one definition of essential safety measures.
-You will note that Table I1.12, I1.13 and artificial light under Table I1.4 of the BCA are not included.
-This is to ensure that no additional requirements from the previous regulations are incorporated in the Regulations.

-The relevant building surveyor (RBS) at the time of issuing an Occupancy Permit or Certificate of Final Inspection must assess the building and list which essential safety measures in the building or place of public entertainment are required to be maintained, and the level of maintenance and frequency to enable the essential safety measures to perform their required functions.
+The relevant building surveyor (RBS) at the time of issuing an Occupancy Permit or Certificate of Final Inspection must assess the building and list which essential safety measures in the building or place of public entertainment need to be maintained, and the level of performance to be maintained to enable them to perform their required functions.

-Also defined in regulation 1202 is a 'maintenance determination' for determinations made where alterations, additions (i.e. where an Occupancy Permit is not required), or an order is made.
+Also defined in regulation 1202 is a 'maintenance determination' for determinations relating to Building work where an Occupancy Permit is not required (i.e. alterations, additions), or an order is made by the RBS.